gliderlabs/docker-consul/README.md

 To use this convenience, you simply wrap the `cmd:run` output in a subshell.
 Run this to see it work:

 	$ $(docker run --rm progrium/consul cmd:run 127.0.0.1 -it)

+#### Health checking with Docker

+Consul lets you specify a shell script to run for health checks, similar to Nagios.
+As a container, those scripts run inside this container environment which is a minimal Busybox environment with bash and curl.
+For some, this is fairly limiting, so I've added some built-in convenience scripts to properly do health checking in a Docker system.

+These all require you to mount the Docker socket with `-v /var/run/docker.sock:/var/run/docker.sock` when you run the Consul container.

+##### Using check-http

+	check-http <container-id> <port> <path> [curl-args...]

+This utility performs `curl` based HTTP health checking given a container ID or name, an internal port (what the service is actually listening on inside the container) and a path.
+You can optionally provide extra arguments to `curl`.

+The HTTP request is done in a separate ephemeral container that is attached to the target container's network namespace.
+The utility automatically determines the internal Docker IP to run the request against.
+A successful request will output the response headers into Consul.
+An unsuccessful request will output the reason the request failed and set the check to critical.
+By default, `curl` runs with `--retry 2` to cover local transient errors.

+##### Using check-cmd

+	check-cmd <container-id> <port> <command...>

+This utility performs the specified command in a separate ephemeral container based on the target container's image that is attached to that container's network namespace.
+Very often, this is expected to be a health check script, but can be anything that can be run as a command on this container image.
+For convenience, an environment variable `SERVICE_ADDR` is set with the internal Docker IP and port specified here.

+##### Using docker

+The above health check utilities require the Docker binary, so it's already built-in to the container.
+If neither of the above fit your needs, and the container environment is too limiting, you can perform Docker operations directly to perform a containerized health check.

 #### DNS